codepo8/developer-advocacy-handbook/working-with-your-company.md

 movie and you are the one who cuts and releases the trailers in various places to get people excited about it.

-There is a very fine line between promoting your company\'s work and taking credit for it.
+There is a fine line between promoting your company\'s work and taking credit for it.
 Don\'t cross it and you\'ll help the company and keep being a trustworthy resource and communication channel.